 3. You’re Working More Than 60+ Hours a Week

-No freelancer or agency owner should need to consistently work 60+ hours a week.
+No agency owner should need to consistently work 60+ hours a week.
 I’m telling you from personal experience… the only reason why you’d be working more is because you’re building your business in a very inefficient way.
 And that’s what’s holding you back.
 In the section below, you’ll see how to address this.

 In the meantime, just know that if you spend 60+ hours working inside your business, you simply do not have the energy and creativity required to figure out what is required to go to the next stage.
 Straining yourself is just getting you to burn out, it will not change anything.